— The Jacob Bromwell® Story —

 company holds many distinctions as unique as our name:

-Oldest kitchenware and housewares manufacturer.
-Jacob Bromwell® is the oldest kitchenware and housewares manufacturer in North America (founded in 1819 and incorporated in 1883 as The Bromwell Brush and Wire Goods Company).
+Oldest kitchenware, housewares, and flask manufacturer.
+Jacob Bromwell® is the oldest kitchenware, housewares, and flask manufacturer in North America (founded in 1819 and incorporated in 1883 as The Bromwell Brush and Wire Goods Company).
 That means we are older than the light bulb, the telephone, the automobile, and even electricity!

-Oldest manufacturer of tin and stainless steel.
-Our company is the oldest known manufacturer of tin and stainless steel products in the United States, and the 34th oldest continuously owned and operated company in the United States.
-In fact, we have been family owned and operated for over 19 decades.
+Oldest known manufacturer of copper, stainless steel and tin products.
+Jacob Bromwell® is the oldest known manufacturer of copper, stainless steel and tin products in the United States, and is the 34th oldest continuously owned and operated company in the United States.
+In fact, we have been family owned and operated for over 20 decades.

 Original location was in downtown Cincinnati, Ohio.
 The company's original location was a six-story building in downtown Cincinnati, Ohio located at 181 Walnut Street.
 At the time, the company occupied all six floors and boasted over 1,000 products in its catalog, many of which won awards.